kon104/python-study/jupyter-note-root/natural-lang-processing/README.md

 ```bash
 $ jupyter-notebook
 ```
-- Paste the url with token displayed screen after running jupyter-notebook to a browser.
+- Paste the url with token displayed screen to a browser after running jupyter-notebook.